General Administrative Assistant: Duties, Requirements and Outlook

-The U.S. Bureau of Labor Statistics (BLS) predicted a 12% increase in employment for general administrative assistants between 2010 and 2020.
+The U.S. Bureau of Labor Statistics (BLS) predicted a 13% increase in employment for secretaries and administrative assistants, except legal, medical and executive secretaries, between 2012 and 2022.
 New jobs were expected to be created as those currently holding positions transfer to new ones or retire (www.bls.gov).

 Some administrative assistants choose to become self-employed, offering freelance virtual services.
 They communicate with their clients via e-mail, fax, telephone and the Internet.
 They perform many of the same duties as on-site administrative assistants, but from their home offices, using their own office equipment.

-General administrative assistants may advance their careers by obtaining specialized certifications through various organizations.
-The National Association of Legal Secretaries (NALS), Inc. offers multiple certifications, as do the International Virtual Assistants Association (IVAA) and the International Association of Administrative Professionals.
+General administrative assistants may advance their careers by obtaining specialized certifications through various organizations, such as the International Virtual Assistants Association (IVAA) or the International Association of Administrative Professionals.
 Others advance through in-house promotion to positions such as executive assistant, senior secretary or office manager.